 If the drain is not flooding during the inspection to determine cause, then further review by a qualified plumbing contractor is essential.

-Where the homeowner is concerned about either water pipes leaking or a floor drain back-up, a useful device to have in any mechanical room is a wi-fi enabled leak detector.
+Where the homeowner is concerned about future floor drain back-up and ponding, a useful device to have in any mechanical room is a wi-fi enabled leak detector, complete with alarm function.